 Our board of directors has authority, without action or vote of our shareholders, to issue all or a part of our authorized but unissued shares, except where shareholder approval is required by law.
 Any issuance of additional equity securities by us in the future could result in dilution to our existing common shareholders.
 Such issuances could be made at a price that reflects a discount or a premium to the then-current trading price of our common stock.
 In addition, our business strategy may include expansion through internal growth by acquiring complementary businesses, acquiring or licensing additional products or brands, or establishing strategic relationships with targeted customers and suppliers.
 In order to do so, or to finance the cost of our other activities, we may issue additional equity securities that could result in further dilution to our existing common shareholders.
 These issuances would dilute the percentage ownership interest of our existing common shareholders, which would have the effect of reducing their influence on matters on which our shareholders vote, and might dilute the book value of our common stock.
 For example, we issued 16,666,668 shares of common stock, short-term warrants to purchase up to 9,583,334 shares of common stock, and long-term warrants to purchase up to 9,583,334 shares of common stock, as part of our March 25, 2019 underwritten public offering.
-In November and December of 2020, we issued 16,317,567 and 14,444,444 shares of common stock, respectively, in connection with an underwritten public offering and a registered direct offering.
-In connection with an at-the-market sale of shares of our common stock during first quarter of 2021 we issued an additional 21,398,765 shares of our common stock and issued 2,472,573 shares pursuant to warrant exercises.
-During the second quarter of 2021, we issued an additional 200,000 shares of our common stock pursuant to option exercises.
-As a result, our outstanding shares of common stock has increased significantly from 29,433,135
+In November and December of 2020, we issued 16,317,567 and 14,444,444 shares of common stock, respectively, in connection with an additional 21,398,765 shares of our common stock and issued 2,472,573 shares pursuant to warrant exercises.
+During the second quarter of 2021, we issued an additional 556,540 shares of our common stock pursuant to option exercises.
+During the second quarter of 2021, we issued an additional 556,540 shares of our common stock pursuant to option exercises.
+As a result, our outstanding shares of common stock has increased significantly from 29,433,135 shares as of December 31, 2018 to 116,394,806 as of